Skip to content

 Development

-• Use volume mounts for live code reloading
+• Use target: dev for live reload

 Production